-- A) for each stage, the total volume of water anticipated to be used in the high volume horizontal hydraulic fracturing treatment of the well or the type and total volume of the base fluid anticipated to be used in the high volume horizontal hydraulic fracturing treatment, if something other than water (Section 1-35(b)(8)(A) of the Act).
-If the total volume has not been determined at the time of the application, the permittee shall submit an estimate for the maximum volume of water or base fluid anticipated to be used; - B) each hydraulic fracturing additive anticipated to be used in the hydraulic fracturing fluid, including the trade name, vendor, a brief descriptor of the intended use or function of each hydraulic fracturing additive, and the MSDS if applicable (Section 1-35(b)(8)(B) of the Act).
-If this information is not available under Sections 245.700 and 245.720, the chemical family and chemical effects of each additive must be disclosed.
-If the additives have not been determined at the time of the application, the permittee must submit all possible additives that could be used; - C) each chemical anticipated to be intentionally added to the base fluid, including, for each chemical, the CAS number, if applicable (Section 1-35(b)(8)(C) of the Act).
-If this information is not available under Sections 245.700 and 245.720, the chemical family and chemical effects of each chemical must be disclosed.
-If the chemicals have not been determined at the time of the application, the permittee must submit all possible chemicals that could be used; - D) the anticipated concentration in the base fluid, in percent by mass, of each chemical to be intentionally added to the base fluid (Section 1-35(b)(8)(D) of the Act) as calculated by the equation Mass Percent = g solute/g solution X 100.
-If the concentration has not been determined at the time of the application, the permittee shall submit an estimate and identify such as an estimate; and - E) at or before the time of the applicant's filing of its first application under the Act, the applicant must have on file with the Department a master list of chemicals, as required in Section 1-77 of the Act;
+- A) for each stage, the total volume of water anticipated to be used in the high volume horizontal hydraulic fracturing treatment of the well or the type and total volume of the base fluid anticipated to be used in the high volume horizontal hydraulic fracturing treatment, if something other than water.
+(Section 1-35(b)(8)(A) of the Act) If the total volume has not been determined at the time of the application, the permittee shall submit an estimate for the maximum volume of water or base fluid anticipated to be used; - B) each hydraulic fracturing additive anticipated to be used in the hydraulic fracturing fluid, including the trade name, vendor, a brief descriptor of the intended use or function of each hydraulic fracturing additive, and the Material Safety Data Sheet (MSDS), if applicable.
+(Section 1-35(b)(8)(B) of the Act) If this information is not available pursuant to Sections 245.700 and 245.720, then the chemical family and chemical effects of each additive must be disclosed.
+If the additives have not been determined at the time of the application, the permittee must submit all possible additives that could be used; - C) each chemical anticipated to be intentionally added to the base fluid, including, for each chemical, the Chemical Abstracts Service number, if applicable.
+(Section 1-35(b)(8)(C) of the Act) If this information is not available pursuant to Sections 245.700 and 245.720, then the chemical family and chemical effects of each chemical must be disclosed.
+If the chemicals have not been determined at the time of the application, the permittee must submit all possible chemicals that could be used; and